China's Gu nearly blows big air trials, locked in for finals

-BEIJING (AP) — Eileen Gu's goal of three Olympic medals nearly blew off in the wind.
+BEIJING (AP) — Eileen Gu's goal of three Olympic medals nearly blew away in the wind.

 The American-born freestyle skier who spurned Team USA for China ahead of the Beijing Games risked missing the finals in women's big air Monday when she lost a ski on her second run and crashed into do-or-die position entering Round 3.